martintb/typyQ/README.md

 # typyQ

 The purpose of these scripts are to solve two main problems:

-1. Running on several clusters simultaneously can be confusing as each cluster may use different queueing systems (PBS/SLURM/SGE/UGE) which each require a separate set of commands to run/stop/manage simulations.
+1. Running on several clusters simultaneously can be confusing as each cluster may use different queueing systems (PBS/SLURM/SGE/UGE) which each require a separate set of commands to run/stop/manage jobs.
 2. Most clusters impose walltime limits that are many many times shorter than the needed length of the run.

 typyQ solves #1 by abstracting away the queue system behind a few thin classes.
 After creating a queue object of the correct type, the jsub command will read the queue object and take care of submitting the job and requesting the resources with the correct flags.